 Purpose Activity 1: Identify and Utilise your Signature Strengths

-Living your strengths each and every day can be one of the most powerful strategies you have to creating a life of meaning, happiness and hope.
+Living your strengths each and every day can be one of the most powerful strategies you have to creating a life of meaning, happiness and personal success.

-Martin Seligman, Professor and founder of the University of Penn’s Positive Psychology Centre has done a huge amount of a research into the benefits of identifying and living your strengths as a way of living a flourishing life.
+Martin Seligman, Professor and founder of the University of Penn’s Positive Psychology Centre, has invested in a huge amount of research into the benefits of identifying and living your strengths as a way of living a flourishing life.
 They have developed an online (free) survey to identify your top 5 character strengths.
 (Head to Questionnaires and check out the VIA Character Strengths Survey).

-For those playing along at home, my top strengths are hope and optimism; zest, energy and enthusiasm; gratitude; leadership and creativity.
+For those playing along at home, my top strengths are hope, zest, gratitude, leadership and creativity.
+What’s yours?

-A note to beware – after coaching many people to focus on their strengths, the catch is that people see their strengths as so easy or commonplace that they dismiss their power.
-You might think – is this a superpower?
-Doesn’t everyone have this strength?
+A note to beware– after mentoring many people to focus on their strengths, the catch is that people see their strengths as so easy or commonplace that they dismiss their power.
+You might think – how is this my superpower?
+Isn’t everyone good at this?
 This is nothing special.
-The simple answer is no. Not everyone has this strength.
+The simple answer is NO!
+Not everyone has this strength.
 How can you deepen your mastery of this strength, practice it deliberately and enhance its use in your life?